H.R. 5287: China Advanced Technology Monitoring Act

 5

-The bill requires the report to be produced in unclassified form with a classified annex for supporting intelligence, and it says the unclassified portion or an unclassified synopsis must be posted on a publicly available Federal Government website with a notice published in the Federal Register.
+The report would be unclassified with a classified annex for sensitive intelligence.
+The unclassified version or a synopsis must be posted on a public government website, with a notice published in the Federal Register.

 6